manitadayon/tsBNgen/README.md

 For more information on how to use the package please visit the following:

+1. Watch my Youtube tutorial (I go over the package)
+2. <a href="https://www.youtube.com/watch?v=RNLf6kN97JE&list=PLLFnyzDUVf87sOtUtwujo7g0nH-nl_DBY">Watch the videos</a>
-1. Original paper
+3. Original paper
-2. Documentation in PDF available in this repository.
+4. Documentation in PDF available in this repository.

 ### **License**